 The High Court has broad general jurisdiction.
 In practice, it tends to hear the more serious jury trials, the more complex civil cases, administrative law cases and appeals from the decisions of courts and tribunals below it.

 Appeals are to a higher court.
-A case that is decided in the district courts, for example, can be appealed to the High Court, or directly to the Court of Appeal where the law allows it.
+A case that is decided in the District Court, for example, can be appealed to the High Court, or directly to the Court of Appeal where the law allows it.
 The Supreme Court is the final appellate court.
 Because the Supreme Court hears only a small proportion of cases, the Court of Appeal is in reality the last court for an appeal for most cases in the legal system.

 Cases may only go to the Supreme Court if the court grants ‘leave to appeal’.
 The criteria for granting ‘leave to appeal’ are set out in s13 Supreme Court Act 2003.
 In general, the case will need to raise a significant legal point or a matter of general and public importance.